nuprl/website/blog/_src/posts/2017-08-24-closure-conversion-coyoneda.md

 It turns out that both are instances of general theorems in category
-theory: the polymorphic cps isomorphism can be proven using the Yoneda lemma, and the polymorphic closure-conversion isomorphism can be proven using a less well known theorem often called the [*co*Yoneda lemma][coyoneda].
+theory: the polymorphic cps isomorphism can be proven using the Yoneda lemma, and the polymorphic closure-conversion isomorphism can be proven using a less well known theorem often called the [*co*Yoneda lemma][coYoneda].

 The connection between cps and the Yoneda embedding/lemma is detailed elsewhere in the [literature][isomorphically] and blogosphere ([ncafe][ncafe], [Bartosz][bartosz]), so I'll focus on closure conversion here.
-Also, I'll try to go into a little more detail than there in showing how to get from the "usual" version of Yoneda/Coyoneda (using the category of sets) to the appropriate version for compilers.
+Also, I'll try to go into some detail in showing how the "usual" version of Yoneda/coYoneda (using the category of sets) relates to the appropriate version for compilers.

 I'll assume some background knowledge on closure conversion and parametricity below.